Nodal Domains on Surfaces under Perturbation: Upper Semicontinuity, Courant-Sharpness, and Boundary Intersections: Introduction and main results

 In this article, our aim is to study the effect of metric perturbations on nodal domain count.
 It is known that nodal sets are not stable under generic perturbations (see e.g. \cite{Uhlenbeck1976}).
 Thus it is expected that the number of nodal domains would also change under perturbations.
-In \cite{BeckGuptaMarzuola2024-rectangle},\cite{Lyons2025-rectangle}, the authors gave a precise description of nodal structure upon perturbation of rectangular domains under the simplicity assumption of the corresponding eigenvalue; they have shown that the number of nodal domains decreases under the perturbation of rectangles.
-To the best of our knowledge, the behaviour of the number of nodal domains for general manifold under arbitrary perturbations has not been discussed previously, and our investigations are geared towards this.
+In \cite{BeckGuptaMarzuola2024-rectangle}, precise descriptions of nodal structure upon perturbation of rectangular domains were given under simplicity assumptions; in \cite{Lyons2025-rectangle}, the case of eigenvalues with multiplicity $2$ was treated.
+Depending on the spectral regime, the nodal domain count may drop or remain invariant.
+To the best of our knowledge, the behaviour of the number of nodal domains for general manifolds under arbitrary perturbations has not been discussed previously, and our investigations are geared towards this.
 From well-known numerics and also from a heuristic standpoint, it is believed that the nodal intersection picture becomes generally less complicated on perturbation; this is because (heuristically speaking), on perturbation the nodal set ``untwines''.
-At the background of our considerations is the following fact (see \cite{Uhlenbeck1976,Albert1973}): a Laplace eigenfunction for a generic metric (in the sense of Baire category) is a Morse function and also has no nodal critical points.
+In the background of our considerations is the following fact (see \cite{Uhlenbeck1976,Albert1973}): a nonconstant Laplace eigenfunction for a generic metric (in the sense of Baire category) is a Morse function and also has no nodal critical points.
 So, generically, the nodal set is a collection of embedded circles, and every critical point is either a point of extremum or a saddle point.